 Two years ago I was preaching vigorously, and as I turned in a dramatic gesture, “snap” went my knee.
 I howled and finished the sermon sitting down.
 Right after the sevice, Carolyn and I prayed over the knee and commanded the pain to go away (she has a special anointing against pain).
 I hopped on one leg to the car, and the next day was at the VA in crutches.
 Nothing was broken.
 I was given a knee brace, strong pain killer tablets, and was scheduled for an appointment with the VA orthopedic surgeon.
 A week late was the soonest they had an opening.
 The doctor showed me the x-ray and gave a grim diagnosis.
 I had worn out the cartilage of the knee joint.
 Things would “only get worse.”
 She advised me that when I could not stand the pain any more, the VA would do a knee replacement.
 That was certain, but the timing was up to me.

 By then I could walk slowly with the knee support.
 I bought several bottles of glucosamine–condridient (a supplement used to help regrow bone and cartilage) and began to command healing for my knee.
 Carlyn also prayed for my knee every night before we went to bed with the laying on of hands and commands.
 My knee has gotten much better, not worse, as per the medical diagnosis.
-I take four tables of a generic “Alive” every day and feel very little discomfort.
+I take a generic “Alive” every day and feel very little discomfort.
 Prayer (and supplements) have kept me off the operating table and have saved the U. S. Government thousands of dollars

 On the high cost of medical Insurance: